 Next, Oracle flexes its political muscles

-Refusing to take no for an answer, Oracle have also been working behind the scenes to put pressure on the DoD.
-Various sources have revealed how Oracle have been lobbying to get the procurement contract reviewed at the highest levels.
+Refusing to take no for an answer, Oracle has also been working behind the scenes to put pressure on the DoD.
+Various sources have revealed how Oracle has been lobbying to get the procurement contract reviewed at the highest levels.

-Then continued with several senators writing directly to senior DoD officials demanding an enquiry.
-US Senator Marco Rubio (who has received millions of dollars in political support from Oracle chairman, Larry Ellison) sent a letter asking National Security Adviser John Bolton to delay the JEDI decision – specifically citing that common practice is to contract with multiple Cloud providers, not just one.
+Several senators then wrote directly to senior DoD officials, demanding an enquiry.
+US Senator Marco Rubio (who has received millions of dollars in political support from Oracle chairman Larry Ellison) sent a letter asking National Security Adviser John Bolton to delay the JEDI decision, specifically citing that common practice is to contract with multiple Cloud providers, not just one.

 This all seems to have culminated in President Trump taking action, ordering new Defence Secretary, Mark Esper to look into whether the process has favoured Amazon.